 Here are some crucial questions to consider:

-- What subjects in science am I genuinely passionate about?
+- What scientific subjects am I genuinely passionate about?

-- What specific topics within the sciences have always intrigued me?
+- What scientific questions have always intrigued me?

 - What science-related activities or experiences have I enjoyed in the past?

-- Do I prefer working with living organisms (biology), understanding the universe (astronomy/astrophysics), exploring matter and chemicals (chemistry), or unraveling the fundamental laws of the universe (physics)?
+- Do I prefer working with living organisms (biology), understanding the universe (physics/astronomy/astrophysics), or exploring matter and chemicals (chemistry),?

-- What are my strengths and skills, and how do they match with different science majors?
+- What are my strengths, and how do they match with different science majors?

 - Am I comfortable with the level of math required for the major(s) I’m considering?